hyperledger/besu-docs/docs/HowTo/Troubleshoot/Troubleshooting.md

-description: Frequently asked questions FAQ and answers for troubleshooting Pantheon
+description: Frequently asked questions FAQ and answers for troubleshooting Hyperledger Besu
 <!--- END of page meta data -->

 # Troubleshooting

-If Pantheon is not working as expected, here are some things to check or try.
+If Hyperledger Besu is not working as expected, here are some things to check or try.

 ## Supplied Genesis Block Does Not Match Stored Chain Data

-If you get a `Supplied genesis block does not match stored chain data` error, use the genesis file which matches the genesis block of the data directory or use the [`--data-path`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#data-path) option to specify a different data directory.
+If you get a `Supplied genesis block does not match stored chain data` error, use the genesis file which matches the genesis block of the data directory or use the [`--data-path`](../../Reference/CLI/CLI-Syntax.md#data-path) option to specify a different data directory.

 ## Host Not Authorized

-If you are receiving a `Host not authorized` error when attempting to access the JSON-RPC API, ensure [`--host-whitelist`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#host-whitelist) includes the host from which you are sending the RPC or `*`.
+If you are receiving a `Host not authorized` error when attempting to access the JSON-RPC API, ensure [`--host-whitelist`](../../Reference/CLI/CLI-Syntax.md#host-whitelist) includes the host from which you are sending the RPC or `*`.

 ## Peers Fail to Connect

-If nodes are not communicating, ensure the [required ports are open](https://docs.pantheon.pegasys.tech/en/stable/Configuring-Pantheon/Networking/Configuring-Ports/).
+If nodes are not communicating, ensure the [required ports are open](../../HowTo/Find-and-Connect/Configuring-Ports.md).

 If your nodes are running in AWS, check you have appropriate `SecurityGroups` to allow access to the required ports.